 What is a Collision Deductible Waiver?

-You’ve got bodily injury, you understand property damage, you practically wrote the book on medical payments.
-Then you hear your agent say ‘would you like to add a collision deductible waiver’ and suddenly you don’t feel so smart.
+You’ve got bodily injury, understand property damage, and practically wrote the book on medical payments.
+Then you hear your agent say, ‘would you like to add a collision deductible waiver’ and suddenly you don’t feel so bright.

 How Does a Collision Deductible Waiver Work?

-Simply put, it’s an additional piece of insurance coverage.
-It will pay your collision deductible if your car is damaged in an accident and the other driver is uninsured.
+Simply put, it’s an add-on insurance coverage.
+It will pay your collision deductible if your car incurs damages in an accident and the other driver is uninsured.
 Learn more about collision coverage in this guide.